Kassi29/Rock-Paper-Scissors/README.md

-# Rock, Paper, Scissors Game
+# Rock, Paper, Scissors Game (with UI)

-This is a simple implementation of the **Rock, Paper, Scissors** game where the user competes against the computer.
-The game keeps track of the scores for both players and announces the winner once either the computer or the user wins 5 rounds.
+This is a modern implementation of the classic Rock, Paper, Scissors game, where you compete against the computer in a fun and interactive user interface.
+The game keeps track of the scores for both players and announces the winner once either the computer or the player wins 3 rounds.

----

 ## Features

-- Choose **rock**, **paper**, or **scissors** by entering 1, 2, or 3.
+- **Interactive UI**: Choose rock, paper, or scissors by clicking on buttons.
-- The game continues until either the user or the computer wins 5 rounds.
+- **Real-time Feedback**: The game shows the result of each round and updates the score.
-- The game announces the winner at the end and shows the final score.
+- **Winner Announcement**: The game announces the winner once either the computer or player wins 3 rounds.

----
+- **Restart Option**: After each game, you can restart by clicking the "Restart" button.
+- **Responsive Design**: The layout adjusts for different screen sizes for a seamless experience.

 ## How to Play

-1. Upon starting the game, you will be prompted to choose between **rock**, **paper**, or **scissors**:
+1. Upon starting the game, you will see buttons for **Rock**, **Paper**, and **Scissors**.
-   - **1** for rock
-   - **2** for paper
-   - **3** for scissors
+2. Click on one of the buttons to choose your move.
-2. The computer will make its choice randomly.
+3. The computer will randomly make its choice, and the round result will be displayed.
-3. The game will display the result of the round and keep track of the scores.
-4. The first player to reach 5 wins is declared the overall winner.
+4. The game will keep track of the score.
+The first player to reach **3 points** wins.
-5. If you enter an invalid option, you will be asked to choose again.

----
+5. If the game ends, you will be presented with a winner message.
+You can restart the game by clicking the "Restart" button.

-## Run the Game
+## Running the Game

-### In Your Browser

-You can play the game directly in your browser by visiting [this link](https://kassi29.github.io/Rock-Paper-Scissors/).

 ### In Your Local Environment